ZapoVerde/Adrift/PIL_Project/exports/vault/functions/test_tags_must_be_list (in test_entity_graph_builder).md

 ---

 ## Description
 Entity with non-list 'tags' should raise ValueError.
+(Not enforced in current implementation.)

 ## Full Docstring
 ```